Outline of an orange dog with a heart shaped nose Conditions

 Here are some dog car sickness medicine options and remedies that your vet may recommend for your dog’s car sickness.

-• Anti-nausea for dogs: meclizine for dogs (Dramamine) or dimenhydrinate (Nausx) are relatively low-dose medications that can help ease nausea symptoms.
+1. Anti-nausea for dogs: meclizine for dogs (Dramamine) or dimenhydrinate (Nausx) are relatively low-dose medications that can help ease nausea symptoms.

-• Ginger: A holistic alternative to traditional medication, ginger, either in pill or cookie form, can help ease nausea.
+3. Ginger: A holistic alternative to traditional medication, ginger, either in pill or cookie form, can help ease nausea.
 It works best when given to your dog 30 minutes before you hit the road.

 Dog Car Sickness: Benadryl vs Dramamine

 There’s some debate about which is better for dogs and car sickness: Benadryl or Dramamine.
-Both can be effective over-the-counter options but dogs should take Dramamine with a little food, and Benadryl can cause potential side effects like gastrointestinal issues.
+Both can be effective over-the-counter options, but dogs should take Dramamine with a little food, and Benadryl can cause potential side effects like gastrointestinal issues.
 Again, we highly recommend speaking with your vet before you give your pet medications.

 What Does Dog Car Sickness Feel Like?

-We found this funny video of humans illustrating how to identify dog motion sickness.
+I love this funny video of humans illustrating how to identify dog motion sickness.
 If only dogs could talk like we can and tell us what they’re thinking.

 Help Your Dog Be An Easier Rider